 Error Tracking monitors can alert your team through integrations with Slack and PagerDuty, ensuring someone is aware of critical issues and can act as soon as possible.
 You can also dynamically trigger webhooks to run custom actions in response to specific alerts.

-Datadog’s Error Tracking helps you separate signal from noise in your error logs.
+Datadog’s Error Tracking helps you separate signal from noise in your logs.
 It intelligently groups errors into issues, lets you investigate the details in depth, and alerts your team to critical trends and changes in your logging data.
 This means you can identify issues in your code faster, pinpoint their root causes, push fixes sooner, and lower your mean time to resolution.